-Application and database administration are handled by IQVIA and Infrastructure administration is handled by NTT Data, as service contractors for CPRD/MHRA.
+Application and database administration are handled by the CPRD Heath Data Science (HDS) team in collaboration with DCSL as service contractors for CPRD/MHRA.
+Infrastructure administration is handled by NTT Data, as service contractors for CPRD/MHRA.
 Access to the virtual servers is via a Bastion connection, through the Azure Portal, with access controlled through Azure Active Directory.
 User access to the IRSP environment is managed by the CPRD Interventional Research team.
 Access is granted based on the user's role (either within the Team, or as Study Investigators or patient end-users).